bpenovic/beacher-scraper/README.md

   * DomainServices - services which manipulate with database (using Entity Framework)
     * Interfaces - interfaces of domain services
   * DomainModels - models for domain services
-    * ParseModels - models in proces of scraping, for parsing Xml
+    * ParseModels - models in process of scraping, for parsing Xml